Azure AD integration

 Adding Azure AD information to the FotoWare Site Configuration

-Having completed the above steps, make sure you have gathered the necessary information from the Azure console before proceeding:
+Make sure you have the necessary information from the Azure console before proceeding:

-The secret generated in the Azure console with a validity of maximum two years.
+Application Key - The secret generated in the Azure console.

-Adding the information to the FotoWare tenant in the Operations Center
+Adding the information to the FotoWare tenant in FotoWeb Settings

-Enter the Application Id, Application Key (called Client Secret in the Azure portal), Tenant/Domain name and Directory Id values and save the changes.
+- Enter the Application ID, Application Key (called Client Secret in the Azure portal), and Directory Id values and save the changes.